HHSAPCompSci2020/capstone-project-rss/Responsible Student Simulator/doc/README.txt

 Want-to-have Features:
-[These are features that you would like to have by the project due date, but you’re unsure whether you’ll hit all of them.
-A good final project would have perhaps half of these completed.
-At least 5 are required.
-Again, fully describe each.]
 *   Happiness bar - goes down when student is studying/attending courses, but goes up from other activities other than just school
 *  Prestige currency: can pick which buffs to buy after prestige.
 Amount could possibly depend on the ending amount of brain cells
 *  Pop up events: Various events that the user can choose an option to react to the event.
 Depending what they pick, it could negatively or positively affect the student.
 (Like bitcoin billionaire or sims) Could also possibly be actual questions, like a trivia question on science or a math problem